Helping millions of people navigate the world of technology.

 How to Use the Dictation Tool in Microsoft Word

-Microsoft Word includes speech-to-text functionality, which allows you to dictate your documents using a microphone.
-You can use the dictation tool in Microsoft Word to write and edit your documents in various languages.
+• Microsoft Word includes speech-to-text functionality, allowing you to write and edit your documents in various languages.

 After you’ve connected a microphone to your computer, you can start using the dictation tool in Microsoft Word.
 You can use the following steps to dictate documents on both Windows and Mac.

-Step 1: Open up any document in Microsoft Word.
+Step 1: Open any document in Microsoft Word.

-Step 2: In the Home tab, click on the Dictate button.
+Step 2: In the Home tab, click the Dictate button.

 Step 3: When you activate the Dictate button, you will see a red dot appear on it.
 Additionally, a small recording window will also appear.
 After that, you can start speaking to see text appear on the screen.

-Step 4: You can click the gear-shaped icon to change your spoken language or select a different audio input device.
-Additionally, you can enable auto-punctuations and filter for sensitive phrases from this menu.
+Step 4: Click the gear-shaped icon to change your spoken language or select a different audio input device.
+Additionally, you can enable auto-punctuation and filter for sensitive phrases from this menu.

 You can pause the dictation tool by clicking the microphone icon or close it by clicking the X icon.
 Note that if you switch to another app or program on your computer, the dictation tool will pause automatically.